 In Matter of Drendall, 53 N.E.3d 404 (Ind.
 2015), Respondent violated Indiana Professional Conduct Rules 3.5(b), 8.4(d), and 8.4(f).
-Respondent represented the maternal grandparents in a custodial action of their grandson; the child's mother had just died and the child's father was in arrears on support.
-Respondent filed a motion seeking leave for the grandparents to intervene and for the court to award custody to the grandparents.
+Respondent represented the maternal grandparents in a custodial action of their five-year-old grandson because the child's mother had just died.
+The child's father did not live in Indiana, was in arrears on child support, and had very little contact with his child.
+The grandparents were from Kenya and wanted to take their grandson there after the funeral.
+Respondent filed a motion in probate court seeking leave for the grandparents to intervene and for the court to award custody to the grandparents.
+Respondent did not serve the motion on the father.

-A hearing was held, but Respondent did not provide the father notice of the hearing.
+A hearing was held two days later, but Respondent did not provide the father with notice of the hearing and did not ask the court to delay the hearing so that the father could be heard.
 Further, Respondent did not allege an emergency as Trial Rule 65(B) requires.
-After the court awarded custody to the grandparents, the father filed a motion to correct error.
-At the following hearing, the court awarded custody to the father.
+After the court awarded custody to the grandparents, they took the grandson to Kenya.
+The father filed a motion to correct error and the grandparents had to bring the child back to the US.
+At the subsequent hearing, the court awarded custody to the father.
 Respondent consented to discipline and was subject to public reprimand.

 Although one of the more important cases decided on the issue of the lawyer's duties to an opponent, Smith v.
 Johnston, 711 N.E.2d 1259 (Ind.
 1999), is no longer a recent case, its concepts are important to continue to review.
 Smith involved the appeal of a default judgment in a medical malpractice case.
 The plaintiff's lawyer fought her case through the medical review panel and got a decision in her client's favor.
 She then made a demand on the defendant's lawyers.
 Although a negative response to the demand was eventually made, the plaintiff's lawyer filed suit in Marion Superior Court and served the defendant physician only (as permitted under the Trial Rules).
 The physician did not respond or notify his lawyers.
 About six weeks after the complaint was filed, the plaintiff's lawyer applied for a default judgment.
 In her affidavit in support of the default, the lawyer indicated that she had received no pleading from the physician, "nor has any attorney contacted the undersigned regarding entering their appearance on behalf of Defendant in this case since the filing of this cause."
 The default was granted and the plaintiff took a judgment for \$750,000.
 When served with the judgment, the defendants' lawyers appeared and filed a motion to set aside the default under Trial Rule 60(B)(1) [excusable neglect] and (3) [fraud or misrepresentation by an opponent.]
 The Supreme Court rejected the excusable neglect argument, but set aside the default on the basis of Rule 60(B)(3) because of the misconduct on the part of the plaintiff's lawyer.
-The Court held,
+The Court held.